alphagov/tdt-documentation/source/getting_started/install_macs.md

 ## Administrator rights on your laptop

-Email [sd-community@digital.cabinet-office.gov.uk](mailto:sd-community@digital.cabinet-office.gov.uk) to request administrator rights on your laptop.
+If your in GDS, [sd-community@digital.cabinet-office.gov.uk](mailto:sd-community@digital.cabinet-office.gov.uk) to request administrator rights on your laptop.

 ## Install text editor